NattyNarwhal/irctools/README.md

 ## Building and running

-Tweak the IrcSercd.cs and ChannelList.aspx for your server.
+As of right now, there is nothing to configure - cache delays, username, etc. cannot be changed.

-Build the IrcServd.cs with the latest SmartIrc4net (included for your convience) and run it with your server as the parameter.
+Build the IrcServd.cs with the latest SmartIrc4net (included for your convience) and run it with your server as the parameter. (e.g: `mono IrcServd.exe irc.example.com`)

-For the controls, embed them on your page (as shown in Sample.aspx) and run the web server, either by putting it in your site directory or for local testing, `xsp2` or `xsp2` in the working directory.
+For the controls, embed them on your page (as shown in Sample.aspx) and run the web server, either by putting it in your site directory or for local testing, `xsp2` or `xsp4` in the working directory.

 ### Usage